Maurmoo/Azure-Network-Protocols/README.md

 </p>
 <p>

-I created a resource group named 'Windows' in Microsoft Azure to organize resources for a Windows 10 Virtual Machine and a Linux Ubuntu Virtual Machine.
-Both VMs were deployed within the same virtual network (VNet) and subnet, enabling seamless communication.
+- Created a resource group called 'Windows' in Microsoft Azure.
+- Deployed a Windows 10 VM and a Linux Ubuntu VM within the same Virtual Network (VNet).
+- This setup allows for seamless communication between both VMs.
 </p>
 <br />